kshji/ksh/README.md

    * CSV parser - dynamically parse csv and use set variables same name as columns name
    * date calculation - it's easy:w
-   * lib.sh include some function, libusage.sh is example to use itusage is example to use
+   * lib.sh include some function, libusage.sh is example to use it
    * ...